 Skip to content

 Our mouths are literally ‘awash’ with bacteria, and similar to inside our intestines this bacteria can either be beneficial to our health and well-being, or not-so-beneficial.
-Our normal oral microflora varies dependent on the mouth surface, for example different species of bacteria inhabit the tooth surface to the gingival epithelium (or gum tissue).
+Our normal oral microbiome varies dependent on the mouth surface, for example different species of bacteria inhabit the tooth surface to the gingival epithelium (or gum tissue).
 Our immune system constantly monitors the bacterial colonisation in our mouths, warding off potential bacterial invasion, and reducing our chances of developing halitosis (bad breath).
-However, as with all aspects of our health, various lifestyle factors can alter this delicate balance.
+However, as with all aspects of our health, various lifestyle factors can alter this delicate balance of 'friendly' vs 'pathogenic' bacteria, resulting in dysbiosis.
+Read all about this in the article: What is dysbiosis?

 Certain strains of undesirable bacteria such as Fusobacterium nucleatum, excrete large quantities of volatile sulphur compounds (VSCs), which have been found to be the main culprit behind bad breath.
 About 90% of the VSCs found in breath are either hydrogen- or dimethyl- sulphide, which smell like rotten eggs and rotten seaweed respectively.
-Not really the kind of smells anyone would want emanating from their mouth, I think you would agree!
-The lifestyle factors that can change our oral flora to favour the growth of these 'odour-causing' strains of bacteria, whilst causing a decline in healthy, probiotic strains, include the use of antibiotics and certain other pharmaceutical drugs, such as steroid medications.
-I will talk about the potential use of probiotics for bad breath later on in this blog.
+Not really the kind of smells anyone would want emanating from their mouth, The lifestyle factors that can change our oral flora to favour the growth of these 'odour-causing' strains of bacteria, whilst causing a decline in healthy, probiotic strains, include:

 Most undesirable, VSC-producing bacteria are anaerobes, meaning that they need to live in an un-oxygenated environment.
 The grooves in the tongue and pockets between our teeth and gums make ideal breeding grounds for them, which is why people that have gum disease are at higher risk of developing bad breath.